LuanMaik/nestjs-unit-of-work/README.md

 ```

 ## How to create a custom repository
-My approach **doesn't** work with TypeORM repositories, you need to implement your own repository or generate it from TypeORM EntityManager shared.
+My approach **doesn't** work with default TypeORM repositories provided by injection, you need to implement your own repository or generate it from TypeORM EntityManager shared.

 ```typescript